What is the VZ vaccine?

 Children born on or after August 1, 2005, need 2 doses of the VZ vaccine.
 As of January 1, 2021, children get their first dose at age 12 months and the second dose at age 18 months.

 If your child didn’t get the VZ vaccine at age 18 months, they’ll get it at age 4 years.
 Any doses a child gets before age 12 months don’t count as part of the 2 doses they need to protect them against chickenpox.

-There is an MMR-Var vaccine that protect against measles, mumps, rubella (MMR) and chickenpox (Var).
-Most babies and children get this vaccine as it protects them against chickenpox and these other diseases.
+MMR-Var vaccine protects against measles, mumps, rubella (MMR) and chickenpox (Var).
+Most babies and children get this vaccine.

 The protection is about 94% after 1 dose and about 98% after 2 doses.